espressif/vscode-esp-idf-extension/README.md

 | Size analysis of the binaries                           | <kbd>⌘</kbd> <kbd>E</kbd> <kbd>S</kbd> | <kbd>Ctrl</kbd> <kbd>E</kbd> <kbd>S</kbd> |
 | Remove Editor coverage                                  |                                        |                                           |

+# About commands

-The **Add Arduino-ESP32 as ESP-IDF Component** command will add [Arduino-ESP32](https://github.com/espressif/arduino-esp32) as a ESP-IDF component in your current directory (`${CURRENT_DIRECTORY}/components/arduino`).
+1. The **Add Arduino-ESP32 as ESP-IDF Component** command will add [Arduino-ESP32](https://github.com/espressif/arduino-esp32) as a ESP-IDF component in your current directory (`${CURRENT_DIRECTORY}/components/arduino`).

-You can also use the **ESP-IDF: Create project from extension template** command with `arduino-as-component` template to create a new project directory that includes Arduino-esp32 as an ESP-IDF component.

-> **NOTE** Not all versions of ESP-IDF are supported.
+   > **NOTE:** Not all versions of ESP-IDF are supported.
 Make sure to check [Arduino-ESP32](https://github.com/espressif/arduino-esp32) to see if your ESP-IDF version is compatible.

+2. You can also use the **ESP-IDF: Create project from extension template** command with `arduino-as-component` template to create a new project directory that includes Arduino-ESP32 as an ESP-IDF component.

-The **Install ESP-ADF** will clone ESP-ADF to a selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.
+3. The **Install ESP-ADF** will clone ESP-ADF to a selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.

-The **Install ESP-MDF** will clone ESP-MDF to a selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.
+4. The **Install ESP-MDF** will clone ESP-MDF to a selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.

-The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are set.
+5. The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are set.

-## Commands for tasks.json and launch.json
+# Commands for tasks.json and launch.json

-We have implemented some utilities commands that can be used in tasks.json and launch.json like
+We have implemented some utilities commands that can be used in tasks.json and launch.json that can be used like:

 ```json
 "miDebuggerPath": "${command:espIdf.getXtensaGdb}"
 ```

-as shown in the [debugging documentation](./DEBUGGING.md).

 - `espIdf.getExtensionPath`: Get the installed location absolute path.
 - `espIdf.getOpenOcdScriptValue`: Return the value of OPENOCD_SCRIPTS from `idf.customExtraVars` or from system OPENOCD_SCRIPTS environment variable.